-In their current configuration, both lots are less than 60 hectares in size with Lot 2 considered a rural living allotment with an area of just 10.49 hectares and questionable stand-alone agricultural viability (evidenced by the current farming lease in place).
-The proposed boundary realignment will create a compliant 60 hectare allotment by recovering 8.095 hectares of arable land from Lot 2, and in-turn strengthening the agricultural viability of Lot 254.
+In their current configuration, both lots are less than 60 hectares in size with Lot 10 considered a rural living allotment with an area of just 9.9 hectares and questionable stand-alone agricultural viability.
+The proposed boundary realignment will increase the area of Lot 145 to 46.9 ha by recovering 6.1 hectares of land from Lot 10 that contains established fruit trees as well as all infrastructure critical to the operation of the farm (packing sheds/machinery sheds) therefore strengthening the agricultural viability of Lot 145.
 Furthermore, the proposed boundary realignment will not result in any new or additional rural living allotment, nor does it create the opportunity for another dwelling house to be built within the Rural zone.

 The Mareeba Shire Council Planning Scheme 2016 contains a hierarchy of assessment benchmarks.
-The Strategic Framework are the highest order assessment benchmarks contained in the Planning Scheme and hold more weight than the Rural zone code and Reconfiguring a lot code.
-An officer assessment has determined that despite the identified conflicts with the lower order Rural zone code and Reconfiguring a lot code provisions mentioned above, the proposed boundary realignment meets the intent of the Strategic Framework, in that the development will not further fragment, compromise or alienate productive agricultural land, and will only increase the agricultural viability of an existing farming enterprise.
+The Strategic Framework are the highest order assessment benchmarks contained in the Planning Scheme and hold greater weight than the Rural zone code and Reconfiguring a Lot code.
+An officer assessment has determined that despite the identified conflicts with the lower order Rural zone code and Reconfiguring a Lot code provisions mentioned above, the proposed boundary realignment meets the intent of the Strategic Framework, in that the development will not further fragment, compromise or alienate productive agricultural land, and will only increase the agricultural viability of an existing farming enterprise.